A Dog of Flanders: Video games

-Location
+Location and monuments

-In 1985 an employee of Antwerp tourism, Jan Corteel, wanted to promote "A Dog of Flanders".
-He presumed the village of the story to be Hoboken, even though this is never mentioned in the story itself.
+In 1985 an employee of Antwerp tourism, Jan Corteel, learned of the popularity of A Dog of Flanders in East Asia and attempted to develop a tourist itinerary for it.
+He presumed the village in which the majority of the story takes place to be Hoboken, even though this is never mentioned in the story itself.
 Ouida is believed to have visited Antwerp for four hours, and spoke of having seen a village near a canal, not far from a windmill.
 This vague explanation was used to claim the story took place in Hoboken, but other people contest this.
+Corteel attracted funds for a monument, which was built in 1985 in the Kapelstraat in Hoboken.